kahreem/Capitol_AI_Zombie/README.md

         Plan for scaling the project or applying it to new use cases.

 By following this approach, you'll build a structured roadmap that allows for methodical development while keeping educational value at the forefront.

+#Next Project (Thinking Bigger)
+Object Detection Applied to Real World

+1. Project could relate to Ukraine armbands.
+Soldiers wear yellow armbands in Ukraine to be detected by drones flying overhead in order for the drones to not attack friendlies.
+2. Project could include recognizing medical teams/doctors on the battlefield.
+Drones that fly overhead will know not to attack recognized non-combatants or deliver packages to those invidividuals.